• Skip to primary navigation

 • Firearms Application/Questionnaire

-• Background check Fee (All permit applicants, firearms registration, out of state applicants, and law enforcement officers with personal firearms will be assessed a $43.25 one time fee.
-Cash / exact change or Debit Card/Credit Card ($44.55 w service fee).
+• Background check Fee (All permit applicants, firearms registration, out of state applicants, and law enforcement officers with personal firearms will be assessed a $42.00 one time fee.
+Cash / exact change or Debit Card/Credit Card ($43.26 w/ service fee).

 • Background check.
 (Background check includes, but is not limited to, warrant checks, local and national arrest history, local and national criminal history, local and national criminal convictions, any pending cases and TRO’s.)

-• Original Hunters Education card or an original Handgun Safety Training Course Affidavit.
-(Handguns only)
+• Original Hunters Education card (Rifle/shotgun permit only) or an original Handgun Safety Training Course Affidavit. (within 4 years of issuance of permit)

 • Original documentation of proof of U.S citizenship or U.S. national status if born outside the United States.
 (U.S. Passport, Naturalization Certificate, Born Abroad Birth Certificate)